komastudios/android-gamesdk/README.md

-Android Game SDK
+# Android Game Development Kit (AGDK)

-## Integrating the Game SDK in your game
+## Integrating AGDK in your game

-Unless you need to compile the Game SDK from sources, it's recommended that you use the package with the pre-compiled library.
+Unless you need to compile AGDK from sources, it's recommended that you use the package with the pre-compiled library.
 You can download it on https://developer.android.com/games/sdk.

-## Build the Game SDK
+## Build AGDK

-In order to build the Game SDK, this project must be initialized using the [*repo* tool](https://gerrit.googlesource.com/git-repo/).
+In order to build AGDK, this project must be initialized using the [*repo* tool](https://gerrit.googlesource.com/git-repo/).
 On [Windows](https://gerrit.googlesource.com/git-repo/+/HEAD/docs/windows.md), we recommend running all commands involving *repo* with Git Bash, to avoid issues with symlinks.

 ```bash
 mkdir android-games-sdk